mgreiler/se-unlocked/Transcripts/EP_75_Luca_Galante.md

 right?

-Um, and then the other scenario is basically you just have your like 10, 15, senior backing engineers and everyone is kind.
-You know, really comfortable handing, handling your IAC modules and your Kubernetes like helmet charts and, and stuff like that.
+Um, and then the other scenario is basically you just have your like 10, 15, senior backing engineers and everyone is kinda like you know, really comfortable handing, handling your IAC modules and your Kubernetes like helmet charts and, and stuff like that.
 Right?
 And that's also fine, but that's also doesn't scale.